 One sleight of hand card trick that is probably the most simple to do, is the reversed card trick.

-There are different variations of this trick, but they all have the same plot.
+There are different variations of the Reverse Card or Upside-Down Card Trick, but they all have the same plot.
 A selected card is placed facedown back into the deck, and the card reverses itself magically in the deck.

 The Glide is a good sleight to begin learning for beginning magicians since it is an easier form of the Double Lift.
 Here is the Chris Pratt Card Trick which uses the Glide.